Alcohol & Drugs

 Students are not permitted to use, sell, transfer or possess medication prescribed to another person or sell or transfer their own medication to another person.

-Additional drug awareness information and health and counseling resources
+Additional drug awareness information and health and counseling resources.

 Student Sanctions for Alcohol and Drug Violations

-If found responsible for violating alcohol and drug policies, a non-resident student may lose residence hall visitation privileges.
+If found responsible for violating Suffolk’s alcohol and drug policies, a non-resident student may lose residence hall visitation privileges.
 Guests who are not Suffolk University students and who violate any University policy while visiting University housing may lose visitation privileges permanently.

 Only in an environment free of substance abuse can Suffolk University fulfill its mission of developing the professional, social, cultural and intellectual potential of each member of its community.

-Medical Amnesty Policy
+Medical Amnesty Policy for Students

 Students whose pattern of behavior suggests the ongoing use of alcohol and/or drugs may not be granted medical amnesty.